PranavShekhar13/Zenatix/README.md

 ```

-### 7. Open Kibana Server again- Connect to index metrics and play with the dashboard.
+### 7. Open Kibana Server again- Connect to index 'metrics' and play with the dashboard.